comps/ptef/doc/TEF.md

 Any special characters (color, formatting) is omitted, the output on this fd must match the original data (exact status and exec path).

-Locking via `flock(2)` (see above) applies too.
+Locking via POSIX advisory locks (see above) applies too.
 The order of entries may however be different, holding exclusive access to both fd 0 and `TEF_RESULTS_FD` is not required.

 ### Usage of stdout and stderr